thedataflows/autorclone/README.md

   daemon
     Run as a background program, executing schelduled jobs

-Run "autorclone.exe <command> --help" for more information on a command.
+Run "autorclone <command> --help" for more information on a command.
 ```

 ## License